mbeacom/drone-on-kubernetes/gke-with-https/README.md

 * The Google Cloud Platform web console makes cluster creation very easy, as well.
 See the
   [GKE docs](https://cloud.google.com/container-engine/docs/before-you-begin)),
   on how to go about this.
+You'll want to use an g1-small machine type or larger.
 If you create the cluster through the web console, you'll need to manually point your `kubectl` client at the cluster (via `gcloud container clusters get-credentials`).